Danack/RfcCodex/standardise_core_library.md

 ## Forecast

-Not likely to ever happen without someone coming up with cunning plan.
+Not likely to ever happen without someone coming up with a cunning plan.

 The consensus seems to be that the barrier to making these changes is too high make the change worth doing.

-It's much more likely that an alternative approach, such as improving PHP with [scalar objects](https://github.com/nikic/scalar_objects) would take the language to
+It's much more likely that an alternative approach, such as improving PHP with [scalar objects](https://github.com/nikic/scalar_objects) would take the language to a place where most of the major 'inconsistencies' could be removed.

 ## Notes